Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Transformation Functions: Definition and Examples

-To the best of our knowledge, only \citet{holzmann2021shortest} use the discrete inverse transformation to transform the endogenous uncertainty in {\SMIPD} into exogenous uncertainty for a specific problem.
+To the best of our knowledge, only \citet{holzmann2021shortest} used inversion to model a specific discrete endogenous random variable in {\SMIPD}.
 In contrast, we describe a general framework adapted to various functions $\hat{p}_{r}^u(x)$.
-Moreover, the set of Constraints~\eqref{general_drv_1}--\eqref{general_drv_4} has a tighter continuous relaxation feasibility set than that used by \citet{holzmann2021shortest} (see Appendix~\ref{appendix2}).
-Finally, \citet{holzmann2021shortest} do not investigate the statistical estimators obtained with their formulation, which we study for general transformations (Section~\ref{sec:methodology}) and also validate with a case study in Sections~\ref{sec:case-study} and \ref{sec:experimental-results}.
+The set of Constraints~\eqref{general_drv_1}--\eqref{general_drv_4} also has a tighter continuous relaxation feasibility set than that employed by~\citet{holzmann2021shortest} (see Appendix~\ref{app:comparison-tranf-discrete}).

 In certain cases, such as when $\boldsymbol{\xi}_x^u$ has only two possible realizations and $p_r^u(x)$ is a linear function, simpler models can be designed.
 This is the case of the Bernoulli distribution, described next.